Meet the Staff

 Amy is a graduate of Texas A&M University Galveston and has over 20 years experience in the maritime industry.
 She currently holds a 2nd Mate Unlimited tonnage, Oceans license, as well as 1600 Master.
 She also holds a Tankership PIC endorsement.
 Capt.
 Arrowood has sailed US flag vessels both coastwide and internationally.
 She completed three years of active duty as a commissioned officer in the United States Coast Guard and was awarded the Coast Guard Commendation Medal.
 She is approved to teach over 30 maritime courses at San Jacinto College.

-Mr. Larry Claflin oversees all aspects of the Commercial Maritime Program and is responsible for instruction of all United States Coast Guard-approved courses at the San Jacinto College Maritime Campus and with the Continuing Professional Development program.
-Mr. Claflin comes to San Jacinto College by way of nearly 34 years of military service in the Transportation and Maritime Operations arenas.
-He holds a U.S. Army Unlimited Marine license and extensive experience in Maritime Operations, Planning and Program Management.
+Mr. Edward C Horton oversees all aspects of the Commercial Maritime Program and is responsible for instruction of all United States Coast Guard-approved courses at the San Jacinto College Maritime Campus and with the Continuing Professional Development program.
+Mr. Horton comes to San Jacinto College by way of teaching Mariners at Mid Atlantic Maritime Academy in Norfolk, Virginia for the past 8 years where he was the Deck Department Head and Lead Instructor of all Deck courses.
+He served in the United States Navy for 30 years and retired in 2010 as a Master Chief Quartermaster.
+He holds a U.S. Coast Guard 3rd Mate Unlimited License and a 100 Ton Masters license.

-In addition to his military career, Mr. Claflin maintains efficiencies in Business Process Improvement and Project Management specialties.
+In addition to his military career, Mr. Horton holds an associate degree from Excelsior college in Administrative/Management studies.
 His mission at San Jacinto College is to raise awareness of the Maritime Program and demonstrate to the Gulf Coast Region the value of training and educating the professional mariner right here in our own backyard!

 Bryan Elliott, Director of Maritime Simulations